joelngwt/joelngwt.github.io/_posts/quick-crash-course-for-setting-up-kubernetes-on-eks/2020-09-25-quick-crash-course-for-setting-up-kubernetes-on-eks.md

 ```

 ### Node Port
-If you already have a load balancer, then just use this.
-You shouldn't be deploying a new load balancer for each port - you'll rack up a huge bill on AWS.
+If you already have a load balancer, then you might want to just use this.
+If you deploy a new load balancer for each port, you'll rack up a huge bill on AWS.
+But each app is different, so choose the type of service that fits the app.

 ```yaml
 apiVersion: v1